3ffy/deter.js/README_ADVANCED.md

 Force to redraw the identicon canevas
 -------------------------------------

-Just fire a custom jQuery event named `repaint` and deter will catch it
+You only have to fire a custom jQuery event named `repaint` and deter will catch it

 ```javascript
 //The value option is mandatory